-Cancer researcher Mia Williams of Tizzy Shots discusses her immune-boosting shots that combat inflammation, the root of all disease.
+Cancer researcher Mia Williams of Tizzy Shots discusses her immune-boosting shots that combat inflammation.

 Scientist and cancer researcher Mia Williams compares her test tube-sized shots of ginger to a healthy version of the classic tequila slammer.
 After a busy 4 months since launching her brand, Tizzy Shots, Williams calls on her background in pharmaceutical research to explain why Hong Kong is the perfect location to launch a health-orientated startup.

 Growing up near Boston, Mia spent a year at medical school before deciding it wasn’t for her, “If that was the first year, what will the next 6 be like,” she recalls.
 Instead, she studied Biology and Economics, and after graduation, she worked as a researcher in pharmaceutical companies across the globe, including Cancer Research.

 With the move to Hong Kong, Tizzy Shots was launched in June 2017 after Mia noticed a gap in the market for easy-to-consume products with natural, anti-inflammatory ingredients.
 After 1 year of researching and tasting, this has resulted in immune-boosting shots in test tube sized bottles – a feature that was inspired by Mia’s past work in pharmaceutical laboratories.
 “There are 3 flavours and you can try them all,” she tells us excitedly.

 Tucked away on a busy side street of Wan Chai, the co-working kitchen that Mia shares with other food-orientated startups is an oasis of calm, a sharp contrast to the hectic scenery outside.
 As she offers a refreshing, ginger-based drink to the Hive Life team, we sit down with Mia to discuss why inflammation is scientifically proven to be the ‘root of all disease’ and how she plans to expand her business based on a product made of simple ingredients.